Oliver Sean: Focus on world and film music (2016-2018)

-At the Fall 2018 International Independent Film Awards Sean's single New York won Gold in the Best Music Video and Best Original Song categories.
+At the Fall 2018 International Independent Film Awards Sean's single ‘New York’ from the ‘Devil in Blue Jeans album’ won Gold in the Best Music Video and Best Original Song categories.

 Doing That and The Real Indie Project (2019 - 2020 )

 Keeping with his world beat roots the singer songwriter released his single Doing That (Time, Love, Happiness) on 1 February 2019.
 The song hit No. 1 on iTunes in the US, Canada and Turkey and a No. 2 on iTunes UK.
 The single then went on to hit the official Billboard Charts, coming in at No. 6 on the world digital song sales charts, for the Week of 1 June 2019, with the Doing That (Time.
 Love.
 Happiness) single.

 The artist was nominated for the 2020 Golden Fox Film Award, Best Music Video Category, as Director, for "Doing That (Time.
 Love.
 Happiness)".